 Cook the brown rice according to packaging instructions.
 This usually takes around 25 minutes.

-Combine the sauce ingredients (tamari, date syrup and plant milk) in a bowl.
+Combine the sauce ingredients (tamari, date syrup, almond butter and plant milk) in a bowl.
 Add the tofu and set aside for 5-10 minutes.

 Add the tofu to a frying pan on a medium heat and cook for 5-6 minutes, until golden brown.
 Remove from heat and set aside.